Medical Record Analysis

 One of the primary duties of a legal nurse consultant is evaluating medical-related cases for merit.
-For example, the experts can evaluate whether or not a case is ripe for litigation and determine its defensibility.
+For example, the experts can evaluate whether or not a case is ripe for litigation and determining its defensibility.

 - A legal nurse consultant can help to evaluate the delivery of healthcare after checking medical records.
-They will evaluate whether or not the health condition at issue was due to a failure to meet the expected standard of care.
+They will evaluate whether or not the health condition at issue was due to failure to meet the expected standard of care.
 For example, the CLNC can provide a comprehensive report that points out medical issues with treatment and deviations from the required standards of care.

 - Insurance firms also hire legal nurse consultants to help in determining the proximate cause.
 The experts can identify factors that caused and contributed to the alleged injuries after reviewing and summarizing medical and nursing literature.

 - Another important role of legal nursing consultants is in assessing damages.
-The experts are knowledgeable about the elements of viable medical cases.
+The experts are knowledgeable about the elements of viable medial cases.
 This helps to save attorneys time, money, and energy needed for the work.

 The experience that our consultants have in the medical field enables them to distinguish any pre-existing medical conditions from those that arise from specific events.